cbochs/grapple.nvim/README.md

 ### Tag Scopes

 A **scope** is a means of namespacing tags to a specific project.
-During runtime, scopes are resolved into a file path, which in turn are used as the "root" location for a set of tags.
+During runtime, scopes are resolved into a file path, which - in turn - are used as the "root" location for a set of tags.

-Some scopes may be falliable (i.e. `"lsp"` or a custom function).
-Whenever a scope is unable to resolve to a value, a fallback of `"directory"` will be used.
+Some scopes may be falliable (i.e. `"lsp"`).
+Whenever a scope is unable to resolve to a file path, the scope will fallback to `"directory"`.

 For now, there are five different scope options:

 * `"none"`: Tags are ephemeral and deleted on exit
 * `"global"`: Tags are scoped to a global namespace
-* `"directory"`: Tags are scoped to the current working directory as the root file path
+* `"directory"`: Tags are scoped to the current working directory
-* `"lsp"`: Tags are scoped using the `root_dir` of the current buffer's attached LSP server (falliable)
+* `"lsp"`: Tags are scoped using the `root_dir` of the current buffer's attached LSP server
-* `Grapple.ScopeResolver`: Tags are scoped using a provided resolving function.
-A scope resolver is any function of the type `fun(): string`.
+* `Grapple.ScopeResolver`: Tags are scoped using a provided resolving function of type `fun(): string`

 **Used during plugin setup**